Aly3n2077/WebDesignIntelligence/DOCUMENTATION.md

    ```bash
    # Using the generated import script
    node db-backups/wandstudios-[timestamp]-import.js

    # Or directly with psql
    psql -U postgres -d wandstudios -f db-backups/wandstudios-[timestamp].sql
    ```

 For WAMP users, these operations are covered in the WAMP preparation script.

 ## Deployment

-### Replit Deployment

-The project is configured for seamless deployment on Replit:
+The application is configured for deployment on Replit:

 1. **Environment Setup**
    - Ensure PostgreSQL database is provisioned in Replit